Tri-States Monument: History

 In December 1872, the New Jersey Geological Survey had the State Geologist, George H. Cook, survey the boundary between New Jersey and New York.
-In 1874, the U.S. Coast and Geodetic Survey recovered the previous crow foot cut marking the station location and placed a lead-filled copper pipe in a deep hole drilled into the bedrock.
-In 1882, this copper bolt was replaced with a granite monument similar to the witness monument.
-But ice flows broke off the upper portion by the spring of 1883.
-The remaining monument was then reworked on May 21, 1885 to its current description.
+In 1874, the United States Coast Survey recovered the previous crow foot cut marking the station location and placed a lead-filled copper pipe in a deep hole drilled into the bedrock.
+In 1882, this copper bolt was replaced with a granite monument similar to the witness monument, but ice floes broke off the upper portion by the spring of 1883.
+The remaining monument was then reworked on May 21, 1885, to its current description.

+Older United States Geological Survey (USGS) maps show the three states converging in the middle of the Delaware channel instead of at the monument.
+However, New York and Pennsylvania law describing the state boundary both explicitly refer to the monument as its eastern terminus.
+Since 1972, USGS maps reflecting the construction of Interstate 84, which crosses the two rivers just north of the monument, have shown the state lines meeting there.

 Description

 The Tri-States Monument is 2 ft 4 in long, 1 ft 4 in wide, and 1 ft 5 in high above the bedrock.
 The top surface is engraved with the initials of the names of the three states and with grooves representing the state boundaries.
 "Tri States Monument" is engraved on the north side.
 It is by the water's edge near the high-water mark of the rivers.
-A bronze U.S. National Geodetic Survey survey marker stamped LAUREL NO. 2 1942 was in the center of the top surface until 2013.
+A bronze United States Coast and Geodetic Survey survey marker stamped LAUREL NO. 2 1942 was in the center of the top surface until 2013.
 It was a reference mark for the triangulation station, LAUREL, that was 25 ft from the Witness Monument.
 Both were set in 1942.